pdnelson/Automatic-Turntable-STM-01/readme.md

 The turntable will be able to automatically detect the end of the record, and pick itself up when it reaches that point.

 ## Size Selection
-THere will be four settings for size selection: 7", 10" and 12".
+There will be four settings for size selection: 7", 10" and 12".
 The fourth option is "auto," where the turntable will use the built-in IR sensor to detect the record edge.

 One caveat of using "auto" is that the record edge detection will likely be slower, while selecting a specific size will immediately know where to go.

 ## Speed Selection
 There will be four settings for speed selection: 33 1/3, 45, and 78 RPM.
 The fourth option is "auto," where the turntable will guess, based on the record size, what speed you want.

 For 12" records, the 33 1/3 RPM speed will be used.
 For 10" records, the 78 RPM speed will be used.
 For 7" records, the 45 RPM speed will be used.
+If an unusual size is detected, the fallback will be 78 RPM.
+Why?
+There are a lot of unusual 78-RPM record sizes out there, so I feel like this one's fitting.

 ## Statistics
 The turntable will maintain a set of statistics that will be able to be viewed on the "Control Panel" module, or "Web Server" module.